- What is a lead management system?

 Key features of a good lead management system

-To function properly, lead management system relies on several essential building blocks. 🏠 Not all of them are technical, but they must be well orchestrated.
-For example, we find: 👇🏻
+To work properly, a lead management system relies on a few essential building blocks. 🏠 Not all of them are technical, but they need to work together smoothly.
+These typically include 👇🏻:

 - Tracking and centralizing data, including intent signals.👀